Michael-Mesa-Rae-Downen/project-3-clustering/README.md

 > Is the number of square feet related to logerror?

-> Is longitude related to logerror?
+> Will the clusters help in determining drivers related to log error?

 - Based on the exploration and clustering, develop a regression model that will help identify drivers of logerror.